 How do I register my child?

-To register your child to play AYSO soccer at Region 33 - Encino, you will need to complete a registration online at www.ayso33.org.
+To register your child to play AYSO soccer at Region 33 - Encino, you will need to complete a registration online through the "Registration" tab on this website (www.ayso33.org.)

 When is the AYSO soccer season?